 What's going on with the inventory at ViaSat?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 87.3%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 26.8%.
 That can be a warning sign, so investors should check in with ViaSat's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 49.6%.
-That's another warning sign.
+On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 0.3%.
+ViaSat seems to be handling inventory well enough, but the individual segments don't provide a clear signal.

 Foolish bottom line